-Vehicle Code § 21755 CVC is the California statute that makes it an offense for motorists to pass other vehicles on the right, if the movement is made in an unsafe manner.
+Vehicle Code § 21755 CVC is the California statute that makes it an offense to pass other vehicles on the right if the movement is made in an unsafe manner.
 Whether or not a movement is performed safely is determined by the facts of the particular case.
+You are also never allowed to pass on the shoulder.

-In no event, however, shall a driver of a motor vehicle make a pass by driving on the right-side shoulder of the road.
-A violation of this law is an infraction and a driver will receive a traffic ticket and one point on his/her driving record.
+A violation of this law is an infraction.
+You would receive a traffic ticket and one point on your driving record.

 The language of the statute reads as follows: